4screens/brightcove-player-cordova-plugin/README.md

 BrightcovePlayerPlugin.playById
 =================

-Play video by Brightcove Video ID.
+Play video by Brightcove Video Reference ID.
 You must init the brightcove before using with BrightcovePlayerPlugin.init!

     cordova.plugins.BrightcovePlayerPlugin.playById(brigthcoveVideoId);